 Boundary-Line is updated twice a year, spring and autumn.
 The updated product is a full replacement for all the listed administrative and electoral boundaries.
-The represented boundaries and administrative unit names are defined and modified by Orders, Acts and Statutory Instruments (SI's).
-Only changes that are operational from the 1st week of May in the current year of release will be included.
+The represented boundaries and administrative unit names are defined and modified by Orders, Acts and Statutory Instruments (SIs).
+Changes that are operative from the 1st week of May in the current year of release will be included.
+Changes to Westminster Constituencies which are effective from the date of the next General Election will be included as separate files

-NOTE: Orders, Acts and SI's in exceptional circumstances due to processing or constitutional constraints may be excluded until the next suitable release.
+NOTE: Orders, Acts and SIs in exceptional circumstances due to processing or constitutional constraints may be excluded until the next suitable release.